saleae/gitbook-docs/logic-software/legacy-software/latest-beta-release.md

 We've started releasing beta versions of the software again, starting with 1.2.19.
 The latest production release is 1.2.18 and can be downloaded [here](https://www.saleae.com/downloads).

-There is also a more recent alpha release available - however it is not intended for heavy use, and is very much an in-progress build.
-[Alpha Release](https://discuss.saleae.com/)

 **Windows**
 [Logic Setup 1.2.29.exe](https://downloads.saleae.com/logic/1.2.29/Logic+Setup+1.2.29.exe)